Bogotá: Air

 A secondary airport, CATAM, serves as a base for Military and Police Aviation.
 This airport, which uses the runways of El Dorado will eventually move to Madrid, a nearby town in the region of Cundinamarca, leaving further space to expand El Dorado.

 Guaymaral Airport is another small airport located in the northern boundaries of Bogotá.
 It is used mainly for private aviation activities.

+Gondola lift

+TransMiCable is a gondola lift system implemented by the city of Bogotá, with the purpose of providing a complementary transportation service to TransMilenio.
+Line T, with a length of 3,34 km[2] and four stations, connects the Portal del Tunal (TransMilenio) station to Mirador del Paraíso station in the steep hills of Ciudad Bolívar district and was opened on 27 December 2018.
+It is part of the city's Integrated Public Transport System, along with TransMilenio and the urban, complementary and special bus services operating on neighbourhoods and main streets.
+2 more lines are under development.

 Water

 In 2024, the City Council approved a megaproject that would be carried out in three phases: the first phase would be implemented in the first year, with a main port, docks and vessels all along the Bogotá River, at a cost of 250 billion pesos and would contemplate the transport of up to 120,000 passengers per day, with seven possible routes that would cover distances such as from the boroughs of Suba to Bosa (with the El Dorado International Airport station in between) in a time no longer than 40 minutes.
 The next two phases, which would also require an investment of nearly 250 billion pesos, would be aimed at strengthening the system and increasing passenger capacity.
 With this measure, the Bogotá River is expected to become a vital artery for transport and regional connectivity, improving citizens' quality of life and fostering more balanced and sustainable urban development.